Aditya-Murthy/EyeGaze/README.md

 The eye gaze is intended to be used as an augmented input method for scentence formation and other speech processing applications.

 Done:
-- Robust pupil tracking algorithm using haaar cascade classifiers
+- Robust pupil tracking algorithm using haar cascade classifiers
 - Implement user-defined gaze-direction calibrtaion

 To do: